eccjr/django-portfolio/README.md

 # Simple portfolio page written in Python Django

 This is a portfolio page sample using Django and SQLite3.
-It uses image-cropping and embed YouTube/Soundcloud frame.
+It uses image-cropping, embed YouTube/Soundcloud frame and implements a cookie consent bar.
 The images are stock photos downloaded from https://www.pexels.com

 ![](preview.png)